 While K-State Olathe's main audience is graduate students and researchers, it has extended its expertise to K-12 learners as well.
-The K-12 science education programs are designed to support the six Johnson County public school district and other schools in the Greater Kansas City area in collaboratively developing, coordinating and participating in educational programs in animal health, food safety and food security.
+The K-12 science education programs are designed to support the six Johnson County public school districts and other schools in the Greater Kansas City area in collaboratively developing, coordinating and participating in educational programs in animal health, food safety and food security.

 - Assist in the development of new programs in animal health, food safety and food security to align with the curricular needs of each school district;

 - Develop, coordinate and lead formal and informal professional development for K-12 science teachers in the areas of animal health, biotechnology and food safety and security;